bmehder/NostalgiaPHP/content/collections/dox/getting-started.md

 - **Apache**: use the included `.htaccess` for pretty URLs.
 - **Nginx**: add `try_files $uri $uri/ /index.php?$query_string;`.
+- **Permissions**: make sure directories are `755` and files are `644`.

 ---

-✅ That’s it — you’re live.
+✅ That’s it — edit Markdown, refresh the browser, and your site updates.